CarlosCastill/carloscastill.github.io/_posts/2020-07-21-TweetAnalysis.md

 </table>
 </div>

-After creating the full dataframe, I will continue to extract interesting information available as follows using Numpy package:
+<div style="text-align: justify"> After creating the full dataframe, I will continue to extract interesting information available as follows using Numpy package:</div>

 - The Tweet with more likes and its word length: